StackVista/stackstate-agent-integrations/dynatrace/README.md

 ### Installation

-The Dynatrace Topology check is included in the [StackState Agent][2] package, so you do not need to install anything else on your server.
+The Dynatrace check is included in the [StackState Agent][2] package, so you do not need to install anything else on your server.

 ### Configuration